thegatesdev/maple/README.md

 # Maple

-A simple type safe data structure.
+A clean type safe data structure.

 ## About

-I made Maple as replacement for the Spigot Configuration API, to use in my own plugins that read a lot of data from the user.
+Maple is used as a replacement for the Spigot Configuration API, and used in my own projects to help read extensive amounts of data.

 ## Usage

 ### Element data

-Each DataElement has its element data.
-Data consists of a *parent* and a *name*.
+A DataElement can have a *parent* and a *name*.
-A DataElement's data can only be set **once**.

-The element's **name** can be set in the constructor, or using the `DataElement#setName(String)` method.

-The element's **parent** is not accessible to the outside.
-It is set by the parent when a child is added to its structure.
-This is to prevent ghost items ( and also who are you to say who their parent is.. )
+The *parent* is set by the parent when added in a structure.
+It is used to identify where the element lives.
+The *name* can be set manually, or by the structure it is in.
+If the name is set, manually or by the parent, it can not be changed.

 - `new DataMap()` This creates a new DataMap with its data *unset*.
 - `new DataMap("Timmy")` This creates a new DataMap with its data *set*, the parent is defaulted to *null*.